eslint/rfcs/designs/2018-relative-package-loading/README.md

 * Most "global installation" setups that use plugins will need to be modified.
 Previously, a user need to install plugins globally when ESLint was installed globally.
 With this proposal implemented, a user should install plugins as a dependency of the codebase that contains their config file.
 * Configs can no longer rely on plugin names being globally unique.
 For example, if two configs independently configure a plugin with the same name, their configurations would previously override each other; with this proposal implemented, the configs will create two independent configurations.
 Along similar lines, shareable configs can no longer reconfigure their siblings' plugins, as described in the "Drawbacks" section.
-* Previously, a config could use something like `extends: ['plugin:foo/bar']` without explicitly declaring a dependency on the `eslint-plugin-foo` plugin.
-With this change, such a config would be required to also add `plugins: ['foo']` for ESLint to load `eslint-plugin-foo`.

 ## Alternatives